 - Depth of Field: The NEX features a DSLR-sized APS sensor.
 This sensor is way way larger than typical point and shoot cameras, which allows the NEX to produce impressive depth of field (i.e. nicely blurred backgrounds)

 - Tilt Screen Flexibility: The Sony NEX has a tilt screen, which makes it incredibly easy to take high and low angle shots.
 Once you start using it, you’ll be hooked.
 You can shoot way more discretely, as well as from vantage points that would be impossible looking through the viewfinder of your DSLR (watch the above video to see what we mean)

 - Interchangeable Lenses: Change your lens to best suit your shooting situation.
 Shooting street photography, or just want a great walking-around lens?
 Throw on the low profile 16mm wide angle lens.
 Want to shoot the action of daily life, or some flattering portraits?
 The 18-55mm zoom lens will be just right.

 - Full Manual Control: With quick access to aperture, shutter speed and ISO, you can control the camera in manual mode almost as easily as your DSLR

-- Flexible Post Processing: The NEX can shoot in RAW, giving you high quality files that have all the data necessary for processing in Lightroom.
+- Flexible Post Processing: The NEX can shoot in RAW (here’s why you should care about shooting in raw), giving you high quality files that have all the data necessary for processing in Lightroom.
 You can make already great images unbelievable.
 (If you want to learn how, we’ve put together an easy-to-follow tutorial!)

 - Focus Assist: A small turn of the focusing ring puts the camera into Focus Assist mode.
 You automatically get a zoomed in view so you can nail your focus.
 Makes focusing so much easier (really wish I had this on my DSLR!).